slamidtfyn/multi-platform-todoapp/README.md

 ## Tests
 Each project must be able to pass the tests defined in ./cypress/integration/todo_app_spec.js

-To open the test environment run the following command:

-`npm run test:open`

 For each project a npm run command is defined to run the tests

 ## Projects